 Section 4.
 Design and construction.

-Every boiler or unfired pressure vessel used or destined for use in this Commonwealth shall be so designed and constructed with respect to the thickness and strength of the materials used in construction, stay bolts and braces, drums, headers, tubes, doors, riveting, welding, steam, air and water gauges, safety devices, blow-offs, all necessary piping and all other parts and appurtenances and shall be installed, operated and maintained as to safely sustain the pressure at which the boiler or unfired pressure vessel is designed and intended to operate.
+- General rule.--Every boiler or unfired pressure vessel used or destined for use in this Commonwealth shall be designed, constructed and installed in accordance with the codes adopted under this act or any successor code adopted by the department and shall be operated and maintained to safely sustain the pressure at which the boiler or unfired pressure vessel is designed and intended to operate.